itchio/itch/docs/installing/README.md

 On Linux, you currently have to download and install a newer package yourself, except if you're using our .deb or .rpm repository, although we are [working on an alternative](https://github.com/fasterthanlime/Marmot.Linux)

+You can check the currently running version of the app by hovering the `itch` logo in the top-left corner, or by opening the user menu (bottom-left).
+Older versions of the app only show it in the `Help` menu, which you can make appear by pressing the Alt key, on platforms where it's hidden by default.